Corticofugal control equates to the fact that as the pathway begins in

 Even with today’s

-scientific knowledge, these types of pain control do seem drastic.
+scientific knowledge, these types of pain control are

 To review this second section, the specific